olap1200/denistnguyen.github.io/README.md

 ## Description

 This will be the main portfolio page for Denis Nguyen.
-I am currently located in New York City.
+I am currently located in New York City and attending NYC Data Science Academy.